Episode 133

 Connect with Heather:

-Grab your copy of Heather's new book, Parenting with Pride.
-Available Now! https://chrysalismama.com/book
+The Perfect Holiday Gift!
+Give a copy of Heather's new book, Parenting with Pride.

 Please subscribe to, rate, and review Just Breathe.
 And, as always, please share with anyone who needs to know they are not alone!